 - Assign extra workers for physically demanding outdoor jobs.

-- Get workers to wear a sun hat or accessorise their hard hats with proprietary crown and neck shades to keep the sun off their faces and necks.
+- Get workers to wear a sun hat or accessorise their hard hats to keep the sun off their faces and necks.

 - Ensure rest periods and water breaks are in a shaded or air-conditioned area.